 Resignation and Termination of Lesson Programs

 In the event that either the Lesson Program or The Carpentries is not fulfilling its obligations under the Lesson Program Policy, or the mission and vision of The Carpentries and the Lesson Program no longer align, the relationship between the Lesson Program and The Carpentries can be terminated.
-The Executive Council may decide to retire the Lesson Program through a majority vote, or the Curriculum Advisory Committee can choose to discontinue the Lesson Program’s association with The Carpentries.
+The Executive Council may decide to retire the Lesson Program through a majority vote, or the Lesson Program Governance Committee can choose to discontinue the Lesson Program’s association with The Carpentries.
 In either case, notice must be given to the other organisation to arrange for separation of responsibilities and resources.

 3. Organisational Membership